elolab/glaDIAtor-nf/README.md

 ## Analysis Results
-Once the analysis run is completed, results can be found in directory specified by the  `--outdir` parameters (defaults to `./results`) The subfolder `dia` contains DIA-peptide-matrix.tsv and DIA-protein-matrix.tsv, which have peptides and proteins and their intensities (abundances) per sample.
+Once the analysis run is completed, results can be found in directory specified by the  `--outdir` parameters (defaults to `./results`) The sub-folder `dia` contains DIA-peptide-matrix.tsv and DIA-protein-matrix.tsv, which have peptides and proteins and their intensities (abundances) per sample.

 All intermediate files (like with any other nextflow program) can be found in nextflow's working directory